Courtesy: Metal Blade Records

 Dragonforce’s latest full-length studio album is yet another enjoyable offering from the veteran power metal outfit.
 That is proven throughout the record, with its mix of familiar power metal arrangements and through its equally fun lyrical themes.
 From songs that were inspired by video games, to songs inspired by science fiction literature and cinema to a wildly entertaining, amped up take on an annoying romance song from an equally annoying singer (Celine Dion’s ‘My Heart Will Go On’) to the seemingly more serious note of ‘Razorblade Meltdown’ and the more positive post breakup song that is ‘Heart Demolition’ and the moving military tribute of ‘Remembrance Day’ and more, the album offers listeners plenty to appreciate throughout its almost hourlong run time.
 That is both in terms of the songs’ musical and lyrical content.
 Keeping that in mind, the album proves overall, to be an “extreme”-ly enjoyable new offering from Dragonforce.
 The band wrapped the UK leg of its tour in support of Extreme Power Metal this week.
 It will launch the next leg of its tour across Europe in February.
 More information on the band’s upcoming live dates are available online along with all of the band’s latest news and more at:

-To keep up with the latest entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at http://philspicks.wodpress.com.
+To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.